MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Get-ApplicationAccessPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-ApplicationAccessPolicy cmdlet to view application access policies.
+Use the Get-ApplicationAccessPolicy cmdlet to view the list of application access policies.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).